Lutz jump

 The Lutz is a figure skating jump named after Alois Lutz, an Austrian skater.
 It is a toe-pick assisted jump with an entrance from a back outside edge and landing on the back outside edge of the opposite foot.
 It is the second-most difficult jump in figure skating and "probably the second-most famous jump after the Axel".

 History

-The Lutz jump is named after figure skater Alois Lutz from Vienna, Austria, who may have first performed it in 1913.
-Historian Matthias Hampe, however, did not find contemporary sources that specifically referenced the jump before the 1920s, after Lutz's death.
+The Lutz jump is named after figure skater Alois Lutz from Vienna, Austria, who may have first performed it in 1913, though historian Matthias Hampe did not find contemporary sources that referenced the jump before the 1920s, after Lutz's death.
 Maribel Vinson wrote that it was rare in North America before 1930.

 In competitions, points are awarded based on the number of rotations completed during the jump.
-The base value of a successful single Lutz is 0.60 points, a double Lutz is 2.10 points, a triple Lutz is 5.90 points, a quadruple Lutz is 11.50 points, and a quintuple Lutz is 14 points.
+The base value of a successful single Lutz is 0.6 points, a double Lutz is 2.1 points, a triple Lutz is 5.9 points, a quadruple Lutz is 11.5 points, and a quintuple Lutz is 14 points.